-$$BCE\left(G,S\right)\subseteq BCE\left(G,S'\right)$$ .
+$$BCE(G, S) \subseteq BCE(G, S')$$ .

 We call this partial order "more incentive constrained than" because, given our definition of Bayes correlated equilibrium, it captures exactly the role of information in imposing more incentive constraints.
 Thus an information structure giving rise to a smaller set of Bayes correlated equilibria in all games corresponds to a more informed information structure.
-By contrast, if we replaced Bayes correlated equilibrium in this definition with Bayes Nash equilibrium - which corresponds to the problem studied by Gossner (2000) - a smaller set of Bayes Nash equilibria corresponds to a less informed information structure.
+By contrast, if we replaced Bayes correlated equilibrium in the above definition with Bayes Nash equilibrium - which corresponds to the problem studied by Gossner [2000] - a smaller set of Bayes Nash equilibria corresponds to a less informed information structure as the notion of Bayes Nash equilibrium imposes strong feasibility constraints on the outcome mapping.